top of page

 French at R.C.
 Palmer Secondary

 At Palmer, French is a mandatory class for Grade 8s.
 Higher grades such as 9-12 have the option to choose from French, Spanish, Japanese, and other languages or no to take no language course at all.
 The reason that Palmer requires first-year students to learn French is to introduce them to Canada's secondary language and help them understand the basics of French.
-There is also a French Club that provides students with opportunities to speak French with other peers and learn about France history.
-Palmer prioritizes its students and strives to provide them with as much assistance in French as possible.
+There is also a French Club that provides students with opportunities to speak French with other peers and learn about French history.
+Palmer prioritizes its students and strives to provide them with as much assistance in their subjects as possible.

 Did You Know?